Nadhim Zahawi fails to address fine as he says tax error ‘careless not deliberate‘

 The Tory party chairman is under pressure after it was claimed he paid a penalty of more than £1m to settle a probe into his tax affairs.

-The former chancellor released a statement saying his father took founder shares in YouGov and that HMRC later “disagreed about the exact allocation”, leading him to “settle the matter and pay what they said was due”.
+The former chancellor said his father took founder shares in YouGov and that HMRC later “disagreed about the exact allocation”, leading him to “settle the matter and pay what they said was due”.

 He does not address reports of a penalty or how much he was fined to settle any probe into his tax affairs amid mounting questions over his personal payments to HMRC.